LeopardCheetah/acm-poker-bo-___-t/README.md

 To ensure smooth gameplay and fair evaluation, all teams must follow the submission guidelines outlined below.
 Any submissions not adhering to these rules may be disqualified.

 ## Important
-- Please submit your code before **11:59 PM on November 6, 2025**, no late submission will not be accepted.
+- Please submit your code before **11:59 PM on November 6, 2025**, late submissions will not be accepted.
 - Submission must be made on [your dashboard](https://acm-poker-tournament.vercel.app/dashboard), and all of your code must be in one file.
-- Bots are called only during their own turn; they should not rely on global state or other bots’ internals.
+- Bots are called only during their own turn; they should not rely on global state or other bots' internals.
 Keep this in mind when coding up your bot.
 - Illegal moves will be automatically treated as folding.
 For example, checking when a raise is required or betting less than the required minimum.
-- Your bot will be have a runtime limit of 5s each time its run.
+- Your bot will have a runtime limit of 5s each time it's run.
 - Additional helper functions/classes are allowed as long as they don’t interfere with the interface.